-Mid-century modern is one of the most popular architecture and interior design styles.
+Mid-century modern is one of the most popular architectures and interior design styles.
 While it took a dip in the 1980s, there has been renewed interest in recent years.
 Now, this iconic style is back but with a trendy twist that has been dubbed “mid-century modern revival.”

 This is a timeless style with a focus on creating a strong connection to nature.
-Thanks to low profile, clean-lined furnishings; an earth-tone-inspired color palette; and little ornamentation, mid-century modern resonates with many.
-There’s a reason behind the style’s enduring popularity: the principles that guide it have been shown to improve your mood.
+Thanks to low-profile, clean-lined furnishings; an earth-tone-inspired color palette; and little ornamentation, mid-century modern resonates with many.
+There’s a reason behind the style’s enduring popularity: The principles that guide it have been shown to improve your mood.

 While mid-century modern spanned several decades, it saw its peak in the middle of the 20th century (now the name makes a bit more sense, right?).
 During this peak in the 1950s and ‘60s, people were hopeful for the future.
 World War II was over, the economy was on an upswing, and average Americans were upgrading to larger homes.
 This meant more focus was being put into homes and furnishings that had high-end style but could easily be reproduced.
-Homes by developer Joseph Eichler and architects like Richard Neutra, and furniture by Florence Knoll, Charles and Ray Eames, and Eero Saarinen (creator of the Trans World Airlines Flight Center) answered that need.
+Homes by developer Joseph Eichler and architects like Richard Neutra and furniture by Florence Knoll, Charles and Ray Eames, and Eero Saarinen (creator of the Trans World Airlines Flight Center) answered that need.

 While the strong connection to nature was the driving force behind the movement, there was a parallel idea happening that focused on designing for the future.
-Lucite and molded fibreglass furniture made their debuts and the round room with a sunken center became a thing (for better or for worse).
+Lucite and molded fiberglass furniture made their debuts, and the round room with a sunken center became a thing (for better or for worse).
 The result of these parallel design directions was a very broad range of looks coming from the mid-century modern movement.

 Mid-century modern brought us some innovative ideas that are still used to this day.
 You can thank this period for the creation of the open floor plan.
 Walls disappeared, making way for conversational spaces and creating visual tunnels through rooms framed by walls of glass on either side.
-These open spaces were complemented by vaulted or double-height ceilings creating a sense of grandeur even in the smallest of homes.
+These open spaces were complemented by vaulted or double-height ceilings, creating a sense of grandeur even in the smallest of homes.

 Natural light was key to creating a proper mid-century modern home.
 Windows were placed wherever they fit, oftentimes using clerestory windows at the front of the home to let in light but maintain privacy.
 Meanwhile, the back of the home was typically made of walls of sliding glass, which transformed social spaces into open-air rooms.

 With kitchens now being open to the social areas, they received more attention than in the past.
 Rather than being purely functional, kitchens became another chance to show off some style.
-Appliances came in colors to match the cabinetry which had now morphed to include built-ins above the counters.
+Appliances came in colors to match the cabinetry, which had now morphed to include built-ins above the counters.
 Islands were introduced to create another spot to socialize while preparing meals.
 And the overall size of kitchens slowly began to increase, taking up a bigger percentage of the home’s footprint than in decades past.